 Billing statements can be viewed on TouchNet Connect, which can be accessed though Bluenet.
 You can pay your bill by cash, check, auto debit from your bank account (ACH), debit card, or by credit cards (Visa, MasterCard, Discover or American Express).
+Cash and check only are accepted in person at the Student Financial Services Office.
 For more information, call the Office of Student Financial Services at (630) 617-3015.

 Do I have to get good grades to keep my financial aid?

 Students must maintain Satisfactory Academic Progress in order to continue to receive their aid.
 The Satisfactory Academic Progress policy is explained fully on our Terms and Conditions page.

 If there's a change in my financial situation, how do I let Elmhurst know?

 Complete a Special Circumstances form describing what happened and its impact on your finances.
 You will be asked to submit additional documentation.
 Your current financial aid award will be reviewed and you will be contacted in writing with the results.

 How do I transfer my aid to another school?

 Financial aid does not transfer from one school to another.
 If you have left a school and are coming to Elmhurst, you will need to add our school code (001676) to your FAFSA and complete our application process to determine if you have eligibility remaining to be used here.
 If you are currently an Elmhurst student and transferring out, you will need to add your new school’s school code to your FAFSA and then comply with whatever application policy the new school may have.
 Each school has their own individual process regarding financial aid.

 What will happen to my financial aid if I drop a class?